Voting machines are in the news

 voting experience.
 An accessible computerized ballot-marking machine

-(the Automark) can enable such voters to mark their paper ballots.
+can enable such voters to mark their paper ballots.

-Accessible computerized ballot-printing machines are also available (Populex).
+Accessible computerized ballot-printing machines are also available.

 Mechanical Lever Machines